PlatinumGames: 2013–2016: Licensed properties and exclusive games

 Their partnership continued with Bayonetta 2, which sparked controversy for being a Wii U exclusive when its predecessor is a multi-platform title.
 According to Inaba, the company worked with Sega to create the game's sequel.
 It was later cancelled in the middle of the game's development until Nintendo offered to work with the company to revive it and fund the project.
 Sega only served as the game's advisor.
 Inaba added that Nintendo did not actively interfere with the game's development, and compared its role to that of an observer.
 Kamiya, who did not direct the sequel game, served as the game's supervisor.
 Replacing Kamiya as the game's director is Yusuke Hashimoto.
 Hashimoto focused on refining the original's combat, and extending the game's replay value.
 Bayonetta 2 received critical acclaim on its launch, with several gaming publications awarding the game a perfect score.
 Though Nintendo did not comment on the game's sales, the title sold only 38,828 copies in Japan in its first week of release, faring much worse than the original.
 It became the seventh best-selling retail game in the UK in its first week of release, but sales declined significantly in the second week.

 The company gradually developed more and more licensed titles based on existing properties.
-Their partners grant them creative freedom while creating these games' gameplay.
+Their partners grant it creative freedom while creating these games' gameplay.
 Their second licensed title is The Legend of Korra (2014), based on Nickelodeon's animated series of the same name.
 Published by Activision, the game's story was written by Tim Hedrick, the show writer.
 The game received a mixed reception when it was launched.
 The company later worked on the game Transformers: Devastation, based on Hasbro's Transformers: Generations.
 Directed by Saito, the game was designed to look and feel different from previous Transformers games.
 The title received favorable reviews when it was released in 2015.
 The third licensed title, Teenage Mutant Ninja Turtles: Mutants in Manhattan was released in May 2016.
 According to game designer Eiro Shirahama, the team watched the TMNT animated series and also played the old TMNT games for the Super Famicom while working on the game so as to understand the universe and the characters.
 The game garnered mixed reception when it was released.